Table of Contents

 The gain, or drive setting on an amplifier, will also affect certain frequencies.
 For example, the higher the setting, the more likely that you will also have an increase in bass or thickness.

-And so it’s a good idea to take time and experiment with the gain setting to find the right amount of distortion for your tone.
+And so it’s a good idea to take time and experiment with the gain setting.
+You need to find the right amount of distortion for your tone.

 The bass control changes the perception of low frequencies from your amp.
 The benefit of having a higher bass setting is that it can help to fill out the low end of your guitar’s sound.

 It can also make the amp sound larger or have more depth than it would with a lower setting.
-Be careful not to over do it, as too much bass can make the guitar tone muddy.
-This lacks clarity and can make a guitar sound dull and lifeless.
+Be careful not to overdo it, too much bass can make the guitar tone muddy.
+This means the tone will lack clarity and can make a guitar sound dull and lifeless.

-It’s important to use this control in conjunction with the amount of gain used to keep clarity and maintain a good tone.
+It’s important to use this control in conjunction with the amount of gain added.
+This is important to keep clarity and maintain a good tone.

 The volume knob is just what it sounds like; it adjusts how loud your guitar will be through the amplifier.
 While some will say that you should adjust this last, that is not the best way to proceed.

 It’s always best to adjust your EQ with the volume turned up to your preferred level.
 This way, the other frequencies can be heard and adjusted at this level.
-If you do it last, some frequencies might become overwhelming when volume is turned up, and you will have to start over again.
+If you do it last, some frequencies might become overwhelming when volume is turned up.
+You may have to start over again.

 It’s also worth noting that the volume knob does not affect your tone like the other controls.

-Sometimes you will also see this control called “master”.
-In the case of some amplifiers, you may even have 2 masters that will allow you to switch between them for different levels.
-This can be great when a solo needs a higher volume level.
+Sometimes you will also see this control called “Master“.
+In the case of some amplifiers, you may even have 2 masters.
+They will allow you to switch between them for different volume levels.
+This can be great when a solo needs to be louder.